wolverdude/GenSON/README.rst

 The following are extra features under consideration.

-* exectuable script improvements
+* recognize every validation keyword and ignore any that don't apply
+* open up generator API for custom schema generator classes
 * option to set error level
 * custom serializer plugins

-* recognize every validation keyword and ignore any that don't apply
-* open up generator API for custom schema generator classes
 * logical support for more keywords:

   * ``enum``